Own-Data-Privateer/hoardy/README.md

 - **verify actual filesystem contents against file metadata and/or hashes previously recorded in its databases**.

 See the ["Alternatives" section](#alternatives) for more info.

+# On honesty in reporting of data loss issues

+This document mentions **data loss** and situations when it could occur, repeatedly.
+I realize that this may turn some people off.
+Unfortunately, the reality is that with modern computing it's quite easy to screw things up.
+If a tool can delete or overwrite data, it can loose data.
+Hence, **make backups!**

+With that said, **`hoardy` tries its very best to make situations where it causes data loss impossible** by doing a ton of paranoid checks before doing anything destructive.
+Unfortunately, the set of situations where it could lose some data even after doing all those checks **is not empty**.
+Which is why ["Quirks and Bugs" section](#quirks-and-bugs) documents all of those situations known to me.
+(So...
+Make backups!)
+Meanwhile, ["Frequently Asked Questions"](#frequently-asked-questions), among other things, documents various cases that are handled safely.
+Most of those are quite non-obvious and not recognized by other tools, **which will loose your data where `hoardy` would not**.

+**As far as I know, `hoardy` is actually the safest tool for doing what it does**, but this document mentions *data loss* repeatedly, while other tools prefer to be quiet about it.
+I've read the sources of [`hoardy`'s alternatives](#alternatives) to make those comparisons there, and to figure out if I maybe should change how `hoardy` does some things, **and I became much happier with `hoardy`'s internals as a result**.
+Just saying.

+Also, should I ever find an issue in `hoardy` that produces loss off data, I commit to fixing and honestly documenting it all immediately, and then adding new tests to the test suite to prevent that issues in the future.
+A promise that can be confirmed by the fact that I did such a thing before for [`hoardy-web` tool, see its `tool-v0.18.1` release](https://oxij.org/software/hoardy-web/tree/master/CHANGELOG.md).

 # Glossary